orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

     reload(my_custom_module)
 ```

-`reload()` does nothing but re-imports the module
+^ `reload()` does nothing but re-imports the module

-Entirely useless for writing an autoreloader.

-^ Yes, this is "hot reloading" technically
+^ Yes, this is technically "hot reloading" a single module

+^ You need a lot more before this is a *hot reloader*.

 ---

-# State is the enemy of an autoreloader
+# Dependencies are the enemy of an autoreloader

-## Python modules have *lots* of state
+## Python modules have *lots* of inter-dependencies

-^ All hot reloaders utilize language features that minimize state.
+^ All hot reloaders utilize language or framework features that manage dependencies between things.

-^ Example: React has a hot reloader that leverages how React manages state - you can replace a component in a page.
-  So does Erlang.
+^ Erlang: everything uses message passing

+^ CSS: no dependencies, can be safely re-applied

+^ React: Components in a page can be easily replaced - that's how react works.

 ---

 #[fit] Imagine you wrote a hot-reloader for Python

-You import a function in `module_a`:
+You import a function inside `your_module`:

-`from module_b import some_function`
+`from another_module import some_function`

-Then you delete `some_function` from `module_b.py`
+Then you delete `some_function` from `another_module.py`

-After reloading `module_b`, what does `module_a.some_function` reference?
+After reloading, what does `your_module.some_function` reference?

 ^ If it references old code, you have not reloaded properly.

 ^ You could find all modules that reference `a_function` and reload them as well, cascading.

-^ The point here is that it's almost impossible to do this in Python in the general case.
-For specific, limited
+^ It's impossible in the general case, for any given Python program.

-cases it works (ipython has one), but when you are talking about a large application you want to ensure that reloading
+^ For limited, smaller cases it may work - you can easily update a single reference to an object

-works correctly, else you will end up with bugs that only appear after specific reloads!
-Not good!
+^ Don't want to end up with bugs that only appear randomly in development!

+---

+# So how do we reload code in Python?

+^ I'm glad you asked

 ---